sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 Specify the agent configuration with either a `.yml` file or `sensu-agent start` command line flags.
 Configuration via command line flags overrides attributes specified in a configuration file.
 Review the [example Sensu agent configuration file][5] for flags and defaults.

-### Certificate bundles or chains

-The Sensu agent supports all types of certificate bundles (or chains) as long as the agent (or leaf) certificate is the *first* certificate in the bundle.
-This is because the Go standard library assumes that the first certificate listed in the PEM file is the leaf certificate &mdash; the certificate that the program will use to show its own identity.

-If you send the leaf certificate alone instead of sending the whole bundle with the leaf certificate first, you will receive a `certificate not signed by trusted authority` error.
-You must present the whole chain to the remote so it can determine whether it trusts the presented certificate through the chain.

 ### Configuration summary